-For the umpteenth time I had yet another one of those frustrating circular conversations with a 'fellow executive coach' at the recent EMCC International Coaching and Mentoring Conference in Edinburgh.
+For the umpteenth time I had yet another one of those frustrating circular conversations with a 'fellow executive coach' at the recent EMCC International Coaching and Mentoring Conference.
 It went a little like this...

 FELLOW COACH: "What does CoachDirectors do?"

 ME: "We provide executive coaches with commercial acumen to businesses.
 All our coaches have had successful careers in commercial leadership roles before training as coaches."

 FELLOW COACH: "Interesting.
 Is that coaching or mentoring?"

 ME: "Well, in practice some of us probably do a bit of both but we mainly coach."

 FELLOW COACH: "Sounds like mentoring to me."

 ME: "Trust me, it's coaching."

 And so... on goes another tedious conversation about the differences between coaching and mentoring; about the need to clearly distinguish the two; and the dangers of adopting anything less than the 'purest' of executive coaching approaches when contracted to work as a coach.
 Yawn!

 Well...
 Guess what?
 None of our coaches are purists!
 None.
 They are all realists.
 Pragmatists, not dogmatists.